Set for Success

 Too many young people are at risk of not fulfilling their potential, with growing numbers facing barriers to education, employment and training.

-From October to December 2025, 12.8% of young people aged 16–24 were not in education, employment or training (NEET) – an upward trend influenced by increasing societal pressures, the cost-of-living crisis, and the lasting impact of the pandemic.
+Between October and December 2025, 12.8% of young people aged 16–24 were not in education, employment or training (NEET).
+This continuing upward trend reflects increasing societal pressures, the cost-of-living crisis and the lasting impact of the pandemic.

-Without targeted support, these young people are more likely to disengage from education and miss opportunities to develop the skills and confidence needed for their future.
+Without targeted support, many young people are more likely to disengage from education and miss opportunities to develop the skills, confidence and aspirations needed for their future.

-Set for Success responds by using the power of sport and mentoring to re-engage young people in learning.
-Through athlete-led sessions, active learning and real-world application, the programme helps participants build essential life and employability skills, strengthen their connection to school, and develop the confidence and aspirations needed to succeed.
+Set for Success responds by using the power of sport and mentoring to help re-engage young people in learning.
+Through athlete mentor-led sessions, active learning and real-world application, the programme supports participants to build essential life and employability skills, strengthen their connection to school, and develop the confidence and resilience needed to succeed.

 For further insight, explore the Set for Success evaluation reports.